A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: METHODS FOR MODELING INFRARED GALAXIES AS CO PROXIES

-We assume that for a given redshift $z_{i}$ and stellar mass $M_{*,j}$, the actual flux density is log-normally distributed about the mean value with a scatter $\sigma_{S}$.
+We assume that for a given redshift $z_{i}$ and stellar mass $M_{*,j}$, the actual flux density $S$ (and therefore the total infrared luminosity) is log-normally distributed about the mean value with a scatter $\sigma_{S}$, an assumption that is motivated by the observed scatter in the star-formation main sequence (SFMS, e.g., \citealt{Sargent_2012}).
 Namely,

-where $\mu = \log \langle S \rangle (M_{\star},z)$ is the mean flux density measured by { SIMSTACK}.
-Intuitively, we might expect that such a scatter should be measurable for each specific bin by looking at how the standard deviation of source fluxes changes with the value of $\sigma_{S}$ assigned in a mock map constructed using the positional information from a galaxy catalog, and then compare that with the same measurement for the real map.
-However, this simple comparison is subject to biases due to the presence of clustered sources in other bins, and must be adequately dealt with.
-This can be achieved by assigning a fiducial scatter value from the literature to those ``background'' sources.
-As we will show explicitly in Section 3.2, the actual scatter can be unbiasedly measured with our method, as long as it is not drastically different from the fiducial value.
-In particular, the scatter being investigated here is analogous to that of the star formation main sequence (SFMS), which can be understood as a consequence of the central limit theorem \citep{Kelson_2014} and is measured to be around $\sim 0.3$\,dex from both observations (see Table~5 and 9 in \citealt{Behroozi_2013} for a compilation of observed values) and numerical simulations \citep{Sparre_2015}.
-We therefore adopt 0.3\,dex as the fiducial population scatter for the ``background'' sources in our mock maps.
+where $\mu = \log \langle S (M_{*},z) \rangle$ is the log of the mean flux density measured by { SIMSTACK}.
+Intuitively, $\sigma_{S}$ can be estimated by examining the statistics of source fluxes (e.g., standard deviation) in each stellar-mass/redshift bin of interest.
+However, for the highly-confused far-IR maps we use, clustering could render measured statistics biased by the contribution from sources in other bins, whose scatter must also be properly accounted for.

+Therefore we assign a fiducial scatter to the ``background'' sources.
+As will be shown in Section 3.2, the actual scatter can be measured without bias using our method, as long as it is not drastically different from the fiducial value.
+In particular, the scatter being investigated here is analogous to that of the SFMS, which can be explained as an application of the central limit theorem \citep{Kelson_2014} and is measured to be around $\sim 0.3$\,dex \citep{Behroozi_2013,Sparre_2015}.
+We therefore adopt 0.3\,dex as the fiducial population scatter for the ``background'' sources in our mock maps and demonstrate in Section 3 that it is indeed a reasonable choice.